What is it?

-Companies meeting the requisite requirements for a short form amalgamation may take advantage of a streamlined amalgamation process.
+Companies meeting the requisite requirements for short form amalgamations may take advantage of a streamlined process.
 There are two types of short form amalgamations:

 Short form amalgamations are governed by Sections 184(1) and 184(2) of the CBCA and Sections 177(1) and 177(2) of the OBCA.

-In a short-form amalgamation process, directors approve the amalgamation without the requirements for an amalgamation agreement and shareholder approval.
-However, there are two requirements that must be met for a short-form amalgamation:
+In short-form amalgamations processes, directors approve the amalgamations without the requirements for amalgamations agreements and shareholder approvals.
+However, there are two requirements that must be met for a short-form amalgamations:

 - in a vertical amalgamation, the shares of each of the amalgamating subsidiary corporations must be cancelled without any repayment of capital.

 - in a horizontal amalgamation, one of the amalgamating subsidiary corporations doesn’t cancel shares without capital repayment.

 Companies not meeting the requirements for a short–form must proceed with a long-form amalgamation.
 Companies proceeding with a long-form amalgamation must complete the following: